hmliddy10/writing/README.md

-# writing
+# This is a test
-Data Science Club
+We are learning Git and Github through Columbia's Data Science Club.